neurotechcenter/BCI2000RemoteNET/README.md

 `StartupModules(Dictionary<string module, List<string> arguments>)`
 Starts up modules in the Operator's directory.
 Takes a dictionary of type <string, List<string>>, with the keys being the module name, and the values being whatever command line arguments are being passed to the module.
 Automatically appends "--" to the beginning of arguments and "--local" to the list of arguments.
+Pass null to arguments to only run modules with --local

 `LoadParametersRemote(string path)`
 Loads parameters from a file on the Operator's machine.